yasrojas/yasrojas/README.md

 <br>
 My name is Yasmin Rojas and I'm a back-end developer student and a data science enthusiast.
 I look forward to participate in building useful, sustainable and innovative projects.
-I am currently learning C# and have interest in learning Phyton, R and Java.
+I am currently learning C# and have interest in learning Phyton soon.